Skparab1/javascript-inkball/README.md

 ![](inkball_gif2.gif)

-- The ball animation is actually much smoother than what it shows because the gif's frame rate is low
+- The ball animation is actually smoother than what it shows because the gif's frame rate is low

 # Status
   - ball bouncing: